Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Cleave**: When you hit a target with the _Cleaved Longsword_ you can force the blade to another target within 5 feet of the original target, dealing damage equal to your strength modifier.

+_You have +1 to attack and damage rolls with this magical weapon_

 ---

 ## Cloak of Agility